hpcc-systems/Tombolo/tombolo_docs/docs/Install/Local.md

 ### Recommended Software and Skills

-- Familiarity with basic commands associated with Command Prompt, Powershell, Terminal, or integrated terminal of your choice
+- Familiarity with basic terminal commands

 - [Visual Studio Code](https://code.visualstudio.com/download) or your preferred IDE with integrated terminal.